Person holding a sustainable toothbrush, with a collection of sustainable straws paper, metal and metal straw cleaners.

 - Switching to more compostable and recyclable alternatives to plastic tableware by the end of 2020.

 ALDI will continue to publicly report on the progress of its Plastics and Packaging Commitments, starting from 2020.
-See ALDI’s sustainable development goals.
+See ALDI’s Plastics and Packaging.

 The Australian Government will work with industry and state and territory governments to phase out problematic single-use plastics.
 This delivers on Target 5 of the National Waste Policy Action Plan (NWPAP).